 What is the Process for Getting Scleral Contact Lenses at Total Eye Care?

 A Comprehensive Eye Exam is an Important First Step

 You can schedule an appointment online or by calling 817.416.0333.
 If you are ready to proceed then the next step is for us to conduct a complete eye exam.
 Making a determination of your best-corrected visual acuity is helpful in assessing the quality of vision you achieve with conventional vision correction such as glasses.
-Evaluating you ocular health also allows us to rule out other potential issues that may also affect your vision.
-Finally, discussing the result of our findings along with a review of treatment options lets us put together a plan of action to help you recover the most vision.
+Evaluating your ocular health also allows us to rule out other potential issues that may also affect your vision.
+Finally, discussing the result of our findings along with a review of the potential treatment options lets us put together a plan of action to help you recover the most vision.

 Therapeutic Contact Lens Evaluation

-When you return for your therapeutic contact lens evaluation we will make a topographical map of your cornea and conduct a few other tests to evaluate your cornea health.
+When you return for your therapeutic contact lens evaluation we will make a topographical map of your cornea and conduct a few other tests to evaluate your corneal health.
 This initial information is important, allowing us to establish a baseline, and to monitor the health and stability or progression of your cornea.
 We will select an initial diagnostic lens from the data collected and place the scleral lens on your eye.
 Once we have verified the diagnostic lens will provide an optimal starting point we will have you rest with the lens in our eye for about 60 minutes.
 After the stabilization period, we will then check the fit and vision with the lens to optimize your comfort and vision.

 Test Driving Your New Scleral Contact Lenses